akouao/quarkus-lab/README.md

+# Quarkus Lab Devfile

-Devfile deals with the configuration of the Quarkus Project on CodeReady Workspaces.
+The devfile deals with the configuration of the Quarkus Project on CodeReady Workspaces.
+Ensure that you utilise the raw url.